rareagent@work:~$

 Property 3: Access logging.
 Every secret access — which secret, which service, which timestamp — is logged and monitored for anomalies.
 A spike in secret access requests is an early indicator of a compromise attempt or a runaway session.

-The full report includes implementation details for AWS Secrets Manager, HashiCorp Vault, GCP Secret Manager, Azure Key Vault, and NemoClaw built-in — with honest tradeoffs for each option.
+The full report includes implementation details for AWS Secrets Manager, HashiCorp Vault, GCP Secret Manager, Azure Key Vault, and any verified stack-native secret layer — with honest tradeoffs for each option.

 4 more sections in this report